Paul Harris (Rotary): Death and legacy

 In his later life, Harris reduced his involvement in both the Rotary Club and his legal practice, but continued to write.
 He often spent his winters in Alabama with his wife.
 In early 1946, while vacationing with his wife in Alabama, Harris grew ill.
 He returned to Beverly, Illinois, but never recovered fully.
 He died on 27 January 1947 at the age of 78.
 He was interred at Mount Hope Cemetery in Chicago's Morgan Park neighborhood.
 His autobiography, My Road to Rotary, was published the following year.

 Rotary International

 By the time of Harris's death, Rotary International had grown to more than 200,000 members in 75 countries.
 While the club provides a venue for both business and social networking, the primary focus is on local and international service projects.
 As of 2022, there are about 1.4 million members worldwide.

 In cooperation with Rotary International, several towns have established a Rotary Heritage trail.
-It includes Harris's birthplace in Racine, Wisconsin, and a downtown plaza named after him, as well as the organization's current headquarters in Evanston, Illinois (with a reproduction of his law office), his home, and his final resting place.
+It includes Harris's birthplace in Racine, Wisconsin, and a downtown plaza named after him, as well as the organization's current headquarters in Evanston, Illinois, his home, and his final resting place.